ftsrg-bta/lab-ethereum/guide.md

 ![The deployed contract in Remix](img/remix-deployed.png)

 You can also inspect the details of the transactions at the bottom (below the editor).
-For example, you can see the deployment transaction below.
+For example, you can see all the details of the deployment transaction on the image below.

 ![Details of a transaction in Remix](img/remix-details.png)